Oude Kerk, Amsterdam: History

 Rembrandt was a frequent visitor to the Oude Kerk and his children were all christened here.
 It is the only building in Amsterdam that remains in its original state since Rembrandt walked its halls.
 In the Holy Sepulchre is a small Rembrandt exhibition, a shrine to his wife Saskia van Uylenburgh who was buried here in 1642.
 Each year on 9 March (8 March in leap years), at 8:39 am, the early morning sun briefly illuminates her tomb.
 An early spring breakfast event is held annually.

 Structure

 The church covers an area of some 3300 m2.
 The foundations were set on an artificial mound, thought to be the most solid ground of the settlement in this marshy province.

 The ceiling of the Oude Kerk is the largest medieval wooden vault in Europe.
 The Estonian oak planks date to 1390 and boast some of the best acoustics in Europe.

-The Oude Kerk contains 12 misericords, leaning posts installed underside folding seats.
+The Oude Kerk contains 12 misericords, leaning posts installed under the folding seats of the choir stalls.